Personal Tax Return Frequently Asked Questions

 It’s important to track your contribution limit, which appears on your CRA Notice of Assessment, to avoid over-contributing and penalties.

-If a slip arrives after you’ve filed, we can amend your return or submit a T1 Adjustment Request to include the missing information.
+If a slip is received after you’ve filed, we can submit a T1 Adjustment Request to include the missing information.

 A Notice of Assessment (NOA) is an official statement from the Canada Revenue Agency (CRA) sent after your tax return is processed.
 It summarizes your tax situation for the year.